hatertron3000/shipping-rates-api-demo/README.md

 For more information, see [Secrets Manager documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).

-## Clone and configure the Example App
+## Clone and configure the Demo App

 ### Clone the repo